buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You hurl a bubble of acid.
 Choose one creature within range, or two creatures within range that are within 1 meter of each other.
 The target must succeed on a Reflex Saving Throw or take 1d6 acid damage.

-You can increase the spell's damage by 1d8 when you reach MP 5, MP 11, and MP 17, but it costs 2 Actions to cast it empowered and 1 Magic Points, and it is also necessary to have taken Magic Adept a number of times equal to the enhancements you want to apply.
+You can increase the spell' \*\*s damage by 1d8 when you reach MP 5, MP 11, and MP 17, but it costs 2 Actions to cast it empowered and 1 Magic Points, and it is also necessary to have taken Magic Adept a number of times equal to the enhancements you want to apply.

 **For each Magic Critical Success obtained** in the Magic Check, you hurl one more acid bubble within range.